tesseract-robotics/tesseract_python/README.md

 Standalone packages are provided on PyPi (pip install) for Windows and Linux, containing all the native dependencies for Python 3.7+.

+The Tesseract Python package is developed and maintained by Wason Technology, LLC.

 **Note that these are low level wrappers.** The lifecycle of objects follow the underlying C++ objects, meaning that the target of C++ references may be destroyed before the reference, leading to a memory error.
 These wrappers do not attempt to change the memory lifecycle of the underlying C++ objects.